-You may be in a position where you have to decide which bills to pay each month or you may see that you will be delinquent on your credit cards.
-Wherever you are at in the process, you are not alone.
+You may be in a position where you have to decide which bills to pay each month or you may see that you will be delinquent on your credit cards, so you may be considering a Chapter 13 Bankruptcy Virginia.

 One method of getting out of your debt burden is by filing for bankruptcy.
 The purpose of this article is to provide information about Chapter 7 and Chapter 13 bankruptcy, and why it may be the best choice for you to get out of debt.
 In Virginia, there were 13,313 Chapter 7 filings and 9,507 Chapter 13 filings during a 12-month period ending June 30, 2019.